Food safety: Food contamination

 Food contamination happens when foods are corrupted with another substance.
-It can happen In the process of production, transportation, packaging, storage, sales, and cooking process.
+It can happen in the process of production, transportation, packaging, storage, sales, and cooking process.
 Contamination can be physical, chemical, or biological.

 Physical contamination

 Physical contaminants (or 'foreign bodies') are objects such as hair, plant stalks or pieces of plastic and metal.
 When a foreign object enters food, it is a physical contaminant.
-If the foreign objects contain bacteria, both a physical and biological contamination will occur.
+If the foreign objects contain bacteria, both physical and biological contamination will occur.
 Common sources of physical contaminations include hair, glass or metal, pests, jewelry, dirt, and fingernails.

 Physical food contamination is a hazardous yet natural accident of contaminating food with dangerous objects around the kitchen or production base when being prepared.
 If kitchens or other places where food may be prepared are unsanitary, it is very likely that physical contamination will occur and cause negative consequences.
 Dangerous objects such as glass and wire may be found in food which can cause many issues with the individuals who consume it including choking, breaking of teeth and cutting the insides of the body.
 Children and the elderly are at the highest risk of being harmed by food contamination due to their weaker immune systems and fragile structures.
 The most common reasoning for physical contamination to occur is when the food is left uncovered without lids.
 To prevent such contamination and harm to those consuming food from restaurants, cooks are recommended to wear hair nets, remove jewelry, and wear gloves when necessary, especially over wounds with bandages.

 Chemical contamination

 Chemical contamination happens when food is contaminated with a natural or artificial chemical substance.
-Common sources of chemical contamination can include: pesticides, herbicides, veterinary drugs, contamination from environmental sources (water, air or soil pollution), cross-contamination during food processing, migration from food packaging materials, presence of natural toxins, or use of unapproved food additives and adulterants.
-The health effects that can come from chemical contamination include Gastrointestinal problems, organ damage, neurological problems, increase in certain cancers, and reproductive and developmental problems.
+This can happen at any of the four stages of production.
+Some of the most common chemical contaminants consist of pesticides, industrial chemicals, heavy metals, and chemicals that migrate from packaging materials.
+Other sources can include: herbicides, veterinary drugs, contamination from environmental sources (water, air or soil pollution), cross-contamination during food processing, presence of natural toxins, or use of unapproved food additives and adulterants.
+The health effects that can come from chemical contamination include gastrointestinal problems, organ damage, neurological problems, increase in certain cancers, and reproductive and developmental problems.

+How contamination enters food

+One of the two main reasons for chemical contamination occurring is through agricultural production and from environmental exposure.
+During agricultural production pesticides, fertilizers, and chemicals are used on crops.
+Farmers use those to protect the crops, but they can leave residues that can stay on or inside food.

+During environmental exposure, the plant is exposed to pollution, contaminated soil, and contaminated water.
+When these chemicals enter the plants, it can be absorbed naturally from polluted air, contaminated soil, or water sources.
+Animals can also absorb these substances through feed and environmental contact, which can even enter products such as meat and milk.

+Contamination is unintentional and could build up over time.
+Overall, contamination can come from multiple sources before food even reaches consumers.